leviethung2103/translator/README.md

 ## Auto Deploy with Coolify

-- Need to configure the Webhook
+- Need to configure the Webhook in the Github